edgelesssys/constellation/docs/docs/workflows/verify-cluster.md

 ## The *verify* command

 :::note
 The steps below are purely optional.
-They're automatically executed by `constellation init` when you initialize your cluster.
+They're automatically executed by `constellation apply` when you initialize your cluster.
 The `constellation verify` command mostly has an illustrative purpose.
 :::

 The `verify` command obtains and verifies an attestation statement from a running Constellation cluster.